cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 We decided against listing K8s Secrets as configuration in the ENV of the Secrets Provider manifest because that is not a scalable solution, especially for customers with hundreds of K8s Secrets.
 Customers might already use labels for grouping related K8s Secrets so we will benefit by integrating more with a customer environment and utilizing that.

+### Enhancements

+As an optional yet important enhancements, we want to suggest the following:

+1. #### Differenciate between deployment types using K8s API

+   **Current solution**: Customer supplies this value in `CONTAINER_MODE` env var to Secrets Provider.

+   **Enhanced solution**: Use K8s API `GET namespaces/{namespace}/pods/{pod}` to get the pod's manifest and derive the deployment used for Secrets Provider.

+   **Motivation**: better UX, no need to maintain another env var.
+Also, ensures correct value and prevent mistakes.
+   **Requirements**: Add `get` rights for `pods` to Secrets Provider's service account in K8s.

+2. #### Get pod's name and namespace

+   **Current solution**: Customer supplies these values using [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/) into`MY_POD_NAME` and `MY_POD_NAMESPACE` env vars to Secrets Provider.

+   **Enhanced solution**: Get pod's namespace from `/var/run/secrets/kubernetes.io/serviceaccount/namespace` file inside the container.
+   Get pod's name from `HOSTNAME` env var (as documented in [K8s docs](https://kubernetes.io/docs/concepts/containers/container-environment/#container-information))

+   **Motivation**: better UX, no need to maintain another env vars.

+   **Limitation**: `HOSTNAME` is the pod's name only if customer didn't [supply a hostname explicitly](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-hostname-and-subdomain-fields).

+   **Solution**: Use `HOSTNAME` if `MY_POD_NAME` is not supplied.

+3. #### Do not update K8s secret with the same value

+   **Current solution**: For each K8s secret, pull its values from Conjur and write them into the K8s secret.

+   **Enhanced solution**: Before writing the K8s secret, compare it with the existing value.
+If the value is the same, skip its writing.

+   **Motivation**:

+   1. Less stress on K8s API in case of many k8s secrets that are already updated.
+   2. Remove redundant notifications because every change to K8s resource sends a notification to all watchers.
+   3. Improved performance due to less API calls

 ### Order of Deployment

 To ensure that on first run our Secrets Provider runs first, we will request from the customer follow the following setup order: